I met Benjamin Zephaniah many times – he was as open and kind-hearted as his poetry

 Helen Brown interviewed the poet and writer on many occasions before his death.
 Here, she speaks about what made him so special, both to herself and her autistic son on whom his poetry had such a profound effect

-Be kind to your turkey this Christmas,” wrote Benjamin Zephaniah in a poem I know he’d be proud to learn made vegetarians out of hundreds of children across the UK.
+Be nice to yu turkeys dis christmas,” wrote Benjamin Zephaniah in a poem I know he’d be proud to learn made vegetarians out of hundreds of children across the UK.
 I say “wrote” but really, because of his extraordinarily warm readings, I bet more kids heard that line read aloud than read it themselves.
 Teachers pouncing on the chance to sell a poet who didn’t look or sound like a clichéd bard.
 “Look, kids!”
 I picture them saying.
 “Ben’s Black!
 He’s from Birmingham!
 He’s funny!”
 Today, heartbreakingly, he’s become one of the things kids do expect poets to be: dead.

 According to most reports, Zephaniah was diagnosed with a brain tumour eight weeks ago, which is what seems to have killed him at age 65 .
 I think he’d thank me for not euphemising things.
 In a poem about the media, he asked readers: “How do you like your truth?/ Bite-sized in sound bites cut easy to chew, With a talking head saying the victim’s like you/ And when you’ve digested the horrors you’ve seen/ You find good, you find evil, and no in-between…” No. Zephaniah liked things clear.
 So, there: he’s dead.